Toyota U engine

 The Toyota U engine is a series of flat engines produced by Toyota.
 The original version of this engine was produced in the 1960s and 1970s in flat-twin configuration.
 The engine series was extended in 2012 for the engine derived from the Subaru flat-four for the Toyota 86.

 U

-The 697 cc U was produced from 1961 through 1966.
+The 697 cc U engine was produced from 1961 through 1966.
 The power was increased from 28 to 32 PS from engine number U-184170 onwards.
 It was exclusively installed in the Toyota Publica family of vehicles.